 According to Toure’s Who’s Afraid of Post-Blackness?
 What It Means to Be Black Now, during the Civil Rights era Black people shared a collective identity and agenda around efficiently fighting for equal rights.
-Social theater had no place because it didn’t serve a purpose as the Civil Rights Movement could not be sustained by mere theatrics.
+Social theater had no place because it didn’t serve a purpose because the Civil Rights Movement could not be sustained by mere theatrics.

-Post-blackness placed the emphasis on individual identity rather than the group’s identity.
+Post-Blackness placed the emphasis on individual identity rather than the group’s identity.
 Black people no longer had to represent the entire sum of their community.
-Unlike their parents, the Post-black generation doesn’t experience visceral segregation.
-Blackness has more fluidity to it, and the expressions of such blackness harbor less apologies.
+Unlike their parents, the Post-Black generation doesn’t experience visceral segregation.
+Blackness has more fluidity to it, and the expressions of such Blackness harbor less apologies.
 Social media has become the digital canvass for those expressions.

 The social sphere exploded with outrage and put juror B37’s book deal to a halt when the juror spoke out in support of George Zimmerman on CNN.
 The key message here was that although Zimmerman was found not guilty of all the charges, it is morally reprehensible to profit from a Black teenager’s death.

-Just after the Charleston church shooting in South Carolina, activists and supporters charged political and retail institutions to stop selling the Confederate flag.
-Retail giants such as Walmart, Amazon, Sears, and eBay all stopped selling the flag.
+Just after the church shooting in Charleston, South Carolina, activists and supporters charged political and retail institutions to stop selling the Confederate flag.
+Retail giants such as Walmart, Amazon, Sears and eBay all stopped selling the flag.
 Again, the key message behind this form of activism is that it is not OK to promote a symbol of hatred.

-In November of 2015, University of Missouri-Columbia’s chancellor Tim Wolfe was forced to resign over how he handled racial incidents on the campus.
+In November 2015, University of Missouri-Columbia’s chancellor Tim Wolfe was forced to resign over how he handled racial incidents on the campus.
 Once again, the key message behind students protesting on campus is universities and colleges cannot get away with treating their students of color as second-class citizens.

 Social theater is the press conference about racial injustices without the policy follow-up.
 It’s aimlessly tagging posts with the hashtag #BlackLivesMatter to show “you’re down with the movement” without understanding how All Lives Matter discredits Black Lives Matter.
 Social theater is exclusively an engagement play, while social activism changes the game by which we all play or that some fall victim to.

-Unapologetically Black doesn’t make the expressions, explorations, rights, and tragedies around Blackness digestible.
+Unapologetically Black doesn’t make the expressions, explorations, rights and tragedies around Blackness digestible.
 It’s an uncut approach to racial identity.
-Unapologetically Black may be the new black for those that engage in social theatrics, but it has always been the only Black for social activists throughout time.
+Unapologetically Black may be the new Black for those that engage in social theatrics, but it has always been the only Black for social activists throughout time.

 Terrence Chappell is a Chicago-based writer.
 He covers an array of topics from social justice to more brain candy content such as pop culture and infotainment.
 Terrence has been featured on Jetmag.com, Huffington Post, Advocate.com, Windy City Times, Vocalo 91.1FM, ChicagoPride.com and the Black Youth Project.
-When he isn't writing, Terrence works as a social media manager at Burrell Communications.
-He enjoys traveling, live DJ sets, and White Castle sliders.
+When he isn’t writing, Terrence works as a social media manager at Burrell Communications.
+He enjoys traveling, live DJ sets and White Castle sliders.